Distinguished Chair Award

 The award aims to reinforce collaborative research between France and the United States in France by developing the latest trends in American studies.

 Since 2010, the chair position is open to all fields.
-Fields of specialization can include: public administration, arts, art history, cinema, law, economics, history, literature, philosophy, public policy, religion, international relations, political science, social sciences.
+Fields of specialization can include: public administration, arts, art history, cinema, law, economics, history, literature, philosophy, public policy, religion, international relations, political science, social sciences and the hard sciences.

 It is financed by the French Ministry of Higher Education and Research and the Franco-American Commission.